facebookresearch/nevergrad/docs/machinelearning.md

 print(train_and_return_test_error_mixed.dimension)  # 5 dimensional space

 # The dimension is 5 because:
-# - the 1st discrete variable has 1 possible values, represented by a hard thresholding in a 1-dimensional space, i.e. we add 1 coordinate to the continuous problem
+# - the 1st discrete var. has 1 possible values, represented by a hard thresholding in a 1-dimensional space, i.e. we add 1 coordinate to the continuous problem
-# - the 2nd discrete variable has 3 possible values, represented by softmax, i.e. we add 3 coordinates to the continuous problem
+# - the 2nd discrete var. has 3 possible values, represented by softmax,
+#   i.e. we add 3 coordinates to the continuous problem
-# - the 3rd variable has no uncertainty, so it does not introduce any coordinate in the continuous problem
+# - the 3rd var. has no uncertainty, so it does not introduce any coordinate in the continuous problem
-# - the 4th variable is a real number, represented by single coordinate.
+# - the 4th var. is a real number, represented by single coordinate.

 train_and_return_test_error_mixed([1, -80, -80, 80, 3])  # will print "b e blublu" and return 49 = (mean + std * arg)**2 = (1 + 2 * 3)**2
 # b is selected because 1 > 0 (the threshold is 0 here since there are 2 values.